pluginever/wc-min-max-quantities/readme.txt

 === ✨ MIN MAX QUANTITIES FOR WOOCOMMERCE FEATURES: ===

-* Minimum Product Quantity (Product can't be purchased if the quantity is less than the minimum quantity set)
+* **Minimum product quantity:** Products cannot be purchased if the quantity is less than the minimum quantity.
-* Maximum Product Quantity (Product can'tbe purchased if the quantity is more than the maximum quantity set)
+* **Maximum product quantity:** Products cannot be purchased if the quantity is greater than the maximum quantity.
-* Quantity Step/Quantity Groups of Products (Product can't be purchased if the quantity is not in the predefined quantity group)
+* **Product quantity steps/quantity groups:** If the quantity is not within the predefined quantity group, the product cannot be purchased.
-* Minimum Order Quantity (Order won't proceed if the quantity is less than the minimum quantity set)
+* **Minimum order quantity:** If the quantity is less than the minimum order quantity, the order will be canceled.
-* Maximum Order Quantity (Order won't proceed if the quantity is more than the maximum quantity set)
+* **Maximum order quantity:** If the quantity exceeds the maximum quantity, the order will not be processed.
-* Minimum Order Amount (Order won't proceed if the amount is less than the minimum amount set)
+* **Minimum order value/amount:** Orders that are less than the minimum amount will not be processed.
-* Maximum Order Amount (Order won't proceedif the amount is more than the maximum amount set)
+* **Maximum order value/amount:** If the amount exceeds the maximum amount, the order will be canceled.
-* Set rules for individual products or Globally (Flexibility to set rules for per product or storewide)
+* **Create rules for specific products or globally:** You have the ability to set rules per product or for the entire store.
-* Ignore Min/Max Rules for specific products (You can ignore any product from the min/max rules)
+* **Ignore minimum/maximum rule:** You can ignore the minimum/maximum rules for any specific product.

 > ➡️ Looking for more features?
 [Get The PRO Version.](https://pluginever.com/plugins/woocommerce-min-max-quantities-pro/](https://pluginever.com/plugins/woocommerce-min-max-quantities-pro/)

 === ⚡ MIN MAX QUANTITIES FOR WOOCOMMERCE PRO FEATURES: ===

-* Multi Vendor Support for Dokan & WCFMP (Vendor can set their own rules)
+* **Support for multiple vendors:** Dokan and WCFMP are supported.
+Vendors can impose their own rules.
-* Minimum Product Total Amount (Product can't be purchased if the total amount is less than the minimum amount set)
+* **Minimum product total amount:** If the total amount is less than the minimum, products cannot be purchased.
-* Maximum Product Total Amount (Product can't be purchased if the total amount is more than the maximum amount set)
+* **Maximum product total amount:** Products cannot be purchased if the total amount exceeds the maximum amount.
-* Minimum/Maximum Quantity, Minimum/Maximum Amount & Quantity Step Support for Product Variations (Ability to set customize rules for each product variation)
-* Apply Combined Rules for Variable Products instead of Per Variation Rules (Ability to set combined rules for variable products)
-* Minimum/Maximum Quantity, Minimum/Maximum Amount & Quantity Step Support by Category
-* Customize Error Notices
+* **Customized rules for each product variation:** Minimum/maximum quantity, minimum/maximum amount, and quantity steps for product variations and categories are all supported.
+* **Combined rules for variable products:** Instead of using each variation rule, you can use combined rules.
+* **Customize error notifications:** Set customizable text/message for any restriction error that will appear if It doesn’t meet the conditions.

 > ➡️ [Get The PRO Version.](https://pluginever.com/plugins/woocommerce-min-max-quantities-pro/](https://pluginever.com/plugins/woocommerce-min-max-quantities-pro/)